This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 OUR WINES

-Renowned for their quality, the García-Carrión family's wines are present in more than 150 countries, bringing the flavors and traditions of our land and up to twelve appellations of origin to every corner of the world.
-Furthermore, the family's long winemaking tradition and international support provide the winery with the experience and knowledge to bring wine to all consumers.
+Renowned for their quality, the García-Carrión family's wines are available in more than 150 countries, bringing the flavors and traditions of our land and up to twelve designations of origin to every corner of the world.
+In addition, the family's long winemaking tradition and international support provide the winery with the experience and knowledge to bring wine to all consumers.

 A window to the past, a sea of vineyards